fooooter/drain/README.md

 ## Configuration

 Server can be configured using config.json file.
+In order to use a config.json file, you have to specify it in `WEB_SERVER_CONFIG` environment variable.
 Currently available fields are:

 - `global_response_headers` - it's a list of key-value pairs, which stand for default response headers appended to every `response_headers` HashMap.